Employee experience – The XXI corporate super power

-So if it’s going to be there one way or the other you might as well take some accountability of trying to shape what it’s like to work at your company instead of just kind letting it happen on its own.
+So if it’s going to be one way or the other, you might as well take some accountability.
+Try to shape what it’s like to work at your company instead of just letting it happen on its own.

+Imagine a situation where a CEO approached you looking for advice.
 Even though he never heard about employee experience he feels there has to be some way to improve workforce commitment and engagement.
-What would you tell him to do first ?

 The very first thing that I would tell anybody to do first is to put people in positions of power who care about others.
 You have to genuinely have managers and leaders at the organization who care about the other people who work there.

-The second thing and I touched on this earlier is you have to truly know your people I mean you really need to get to know the people who work at your company.
+The second thing, and I touched on this earlier, is you have to truly know your people.
+I mean you really need to get to know the people who work at your company.

 So look those are the two places I’d start: